Shiweiliuiiiiiii/Sparse_Topology_Distance/README.md

 The main script is sparse_topology_distance.py which contains the code to compare different sparse topologies.

+The sparse networks are trained using the code from [Sparse Evolutionary Training (SET)](https://github.com/dcmocanu/sparse-evolutionary-artificial-neural-networks)

 We upload the topologies used to reproduce the results of Figure 4 in the original paper in the folder topo/.

 To reproduce the results of Figure 4 from the paper, run